-The Clinic is staffed by experienced bankruptcy attorney volunteers and offers free, on-site information and guidance to individuals who are representing themselves in the U.S. Bankruptcy Court.
+The Clinic is staffed by experienced bankruptcy attorney volunteers and offers free, virtual or telephone legal consultations to individuals who are representing themselves in the U.S. Bankruptcy Court.
 The lawyer volunteers at the Clinic can help the pro se litigant understand the bankruptcy process and provide limited case-specific advice, but they cannot represent the litigant in court or file pleadings.

 What We Do